airbnb/chronon/docs/source/getting_started/Tutorial.md

 run.py --mode metadata-upload --conf production/joins/quickstart/training_set.v2
 ```

-This makes it so that the online fetcher knows how to take a requests for this join and break it up into individual GroupBy requests, returning the unified vector, similar to how the Join backfill produces the wide view table with all features.
+This makes it so that the online fetcher knows how to take a request for this join and break it up into individual GroupBy requests, returning the unified vector, similar to how the Join backfill produces the wide view table with all features.

 ### Fetching Data